iridium-browser/website/_posts/2016-09-23-develop_kocon.md

 ---
 layout: post
-title:  "Iridium Development Team to meet at Kopano Conference"
+title:  "Iridium development team to meet at Kopano Conference"
-description: The Iridium Browser Development Team will meet at the Kopano Conference...
+description: The Iridium Browser development team will meet at the Kopano Conference...
 date:   2016-09-23 15:00:18 +0200
 author:	admin
 categories: news